Is 40 hours a week too much? Here’s what history and science say

 Most professionals work Monday through Friday from 9 a.m. to 5 p.m.
 But why is that?
 Who decided we should work 40 hours a week?
 Is it a magic number that leads to productivity in the workplace and happiness at home, or is it just a carryover from the days when most people worked in manufacturing?

 Is 40 hours a week too much, too few, or just right?
 It’s an important question for HR professionals to ask.
 The schedule your office maintains can have major impacts on engagement, productivity, and turnover, and there’s more than 100 years of evidence to prove it.

 History of the eight-hour workday and 40-hour workweek

-Owen was just one of the many activists and labor union groups who advocated for better working conditions after the Industrial Revolution.
+Owen was just one of the many activists and labour union groups who advocated for better working conditions after the Industrial Revolution.
 In the 1800s, it was common for people in manufacturing to work nearly 100 hours per week: between 10- and 16-hour shifts over six-day workweeks.

-Labor unions were the biggest early supporters of the eight-hour workday in the U.S. In 1866, the National Labor Union asked Congress to pass a law mandating the eight-hour workday.
+Labour unions were the biggest early supporters of the eight-hour workday in the U.S. In 1866, the National Labor Union asked Congress to pass a law mandating the eight-hour workday.
 Although the law wasn’t passed, the discussion increased public support for the change.